voltavidTony/lang-gen/README.md

 3. `LANG` contains the LFS, which are used to build the lang strings that appear in-game.
 Each lang key maps to a string consisting of a series of text characters and FES, further explained in the [Lang Formatting](#lang-formatting) section.

-4. Lastly, if desired, a resource pack options file can be generated along with each lang file.
-Keep in mind that no processing is done on these files, so each one will have identical contents.
-The contents of the RPO file are defined in `RPO_CONTENT`.
+4. Lastly, if desired, a resource pack options file can be generated along with each lang file by defining the content in `RPO_CONTENT`.
+Keep in mind that LFS are not supported, instead only the ability to copy the value of the generated lang exists.
+To do this, simply set the value of a mapping in `RPO_CONTENT` to the key of a mapping in `LANG`.
 To prevent the generation of RPO files, do not remove `RPO_CONTENT` entirely, just remove its contents so that it still exists but is empty.

 ### Preparation